 Students who are away from the preclinical curriculum may be required to complete a PCM1 or PCM2 refresher course before reentering the curriculum.
-This will be determined by the PCM2 course director in collaboration with the Associate Dean for Student Affairs or designate.
+This will be determined by the PCM1 or PCM2 course director in collaboration with the Associate Dean for Student Affairs or designate.

-Year 3 includes 44 weeks of required clerkships and four weeks of research or clinical electives.
-Year 4 includes 12 weeks of required clerkships and 30 weeks of elective time.
-At least 12 weeks of required and/or elective coursework must be completed in the final semester of enrollment.
+Year 3 includes 44 weeks of required clerkships, four weeks of research or clinical electives, and the didactic courses Patient-Centered Medicine and Topics in Clinical Medicine.

+Year 4 includes 12 weeks of required clerkships, the two-week Transition to Residency course, 32 weeks of available elective time, and a four-week Patient-Centered Medicine course.
+At least 12 weeks of full-time required and/or elective coursework must be completed in the final semester of enrollment.
 This may not be reduced by elective credits accrued in earlier semesters of enrollment.
 Specific course information can be found on the LUMEN website.